In 1970, R.C., “Summertime Blues” by The Who peaked at #27 on the pop singles chart.

 In 1979, Francis Ford Coppolaʹs “Apocalypse Now” starring Martin Sheen, Marlon Brando, Robert Duvall, Frederic Forrest, Sam Bottoms, Dennis Hopper and Larry Fishbure, premiered in New York, Los Angeles and Toronto movie theaters.

 In 1979, "Apocalypse Now" was released by United Artists / Omni Zoetrope; Francis Ford Coppola (director/screenplay); John Milius (screenplay); Marlon Brando, Robert Duvall, Martin Sheen, Frederic Forrest, Albert Hall, Sam Bottoms, Larry Fishburne, Dennis Hopper, G.D.
-Spradlin, Jerry Ziesmer, Harrison Ford, Scott Glenn, Colleen Camp, Cynthia Wood, Linda Beatty, Bill Graham, Francis Ford Coppola, Vittorio Storaro, R. Lee Ermey, Michael Herr; Epic, War; Live Action
+Spradlin, Jerry Ziesmer, Harrison Ford, Scott Glenn, Colleen Camp, Cynthia Wood, Linda Beatty, Bill Graham, Francis Ford Coppola, Vittorio Storaro, R. Lee Ermey, Michael Herr; Psychological, Epic, War; Live Action

 In 1970, “Everything A Man Could Ever Need” by Glen Campbell peaked at number 52 on the U.S. pop singles chart.